In the Silicon Valley, fortunes are fleeting and moving fast/breaking things is encouraged by entrepreneurs, i…

 Why Does Project Forecasting Go Wrong?

-Several moving parts contribute to project cost estimation errors.
+In an large service organization, several moving parts contribute to project cost estimation errors.
 It’s a factor of direct and indirect costs and unforeseen circumstances.
 Direct costs include employee salaries; cost of specific materials, supplies, and equipment required for the project; travel and meal expenses; subcontractors that provide additional support; and money spent to address any project-specific risks.
 Indirect costs are common costs and overheads, such as employee benefits, office space rent, office supplies, and administrative overheads that are shared among several projects and departments.

 As the project progresses, several uncertainties, like the complexity of the project, changes in scope, reduced productivity, prolonged project schedules, poor allocation of resources, and more push projects beyond their estimated costs.
 For instance, when the scope of the project is changed, you might have to hire additional resources with new skills to complete the project, adding extra cost that was initially not accounted for.
 As a result, projects that showed great promise at the bidding stage falter, causing disappointments and frustrations in their middle and closing phases and derailing billing and profits.

-Create Accurate Project Forecasts and Manage in Real Time
+Create Accurate Project Forecasts and Manage in Real-Time

 Let’s take a look at how it’s done.

 Once the project scope has been finalized, you need to create a work breakdown structure (WBS) to plan schedules, estimate costs, and determine risks.
 WBS is a hierarchical fragmentation of the overall scope of work to be carried out by the project team to achieve the project objectives and produce the required deliverables.
 It provides a visual representation of all parts of a project, along with an ongoing view of the project progress.